 In comparison to those who shut the door (Matthew 23:13), St. Peter would be the one who would open the door to the kingdom of heaven.
 St. Peter, as Prime Minister, shares the King’s authority and possesses / shares the keys of admission and of rejection (cf. Revelation 3:7).
 When the full context of Scripture is viewed, the words of Jesus to St. Peter, whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven, embody the truth of what the keys are: keys are forgiveness!
 Binding and loosing are the acts of forgiving sins—and only properly ordained priests—ordained through the proper manner and in communion with the authority of St. Peter’s office, and therefore Christ, have them.

 But this is a hard teaching for you because you have come to the understanding that there is one God, and there is one mediator between God and men, the man Christ Jesus (1 Timothy 2:5).
 The passage, of course, is correct; but heresy is not in the Scripture—heresy is in the interpretation of Scripture.
 Your group teaches that the passage is an indication that any ecclesial hierarchy is a barrier to the one mediator, and your group has accepted the myth of “Jesus-only and me Christianity”.
 Jesus is indeed our one mediator to the Father—And there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved (Acts 4:12); but that one fact does not disqualify other facts—that Jesus intended for other lesser mediators to act as directional conduits or vehicles to gather people to Him.
 Are not the Apostles mediators?
 Was Mary not the mediatrix who allowed Jesus to become our Mediator—the deliverer of our Deliverer?
 Were not the writers of the Holy Scriptures mediators?
 Were not the men (bishops) who collected the New Testament writings and discerned the canon of Scripture mediators?
 Is not their final product, the Bible, a mediator?
 Are not your loved ones who pray for you mediators?
 The Church is Jesus’ intended ordinary means for people to access the sacraments.
-The sacraments, including Confession to a priest for the forgiveness of sins, are instituted by Jesus—the priest is a lesser mediator to Jesus: our One Mediator to the Father.
+The sacraments, including Confession to a priest for the forgiveness of sins, are instituted by Jesus—the priest is a lesser mediator acting in the name of Jesus: our One Mediator to the Father.

-And so the Catholic Church of Christ and the Protestant Church of Christ have different interpretations of the passage, and you must make a wise decision on which is most reasonable.
+And so the Catholic Church of Christ and the Protestant Church of Christ have different interpretations of the passage, and you must make a wise decision about which is most reasonable.
 Either Jesus intended for his clergy to share in the dispensing of grace and forgiveness (If you forgive . . .
 I will forgive), or he intended for your proof-text to somehow override all of the holy passages that demand a harmonizing theology.

 John 20:21-23 cannot harmonize with the Protestant Church of Christ’s needed interpretation of 1 Timothy 2:5; there is no wriggle room to rationalize a theology that does not include the clergy’s participation in Jesus’ mediation and intention of vesting His clergy with such powers.
 Catholics call the exercise of such powers acting in persona Christi,6 or, “in the person of Christ.”
 By virtue of the Sacrament of Holy Orders, the priest possesses the authority to act in the power and place of the person of Christ Himself.7 When Catholics receive forgiveness for sins through the Sacrament of Reconciliation (Confession), the priest is not forgiving sins; it is God who is forgiving sins.